Kim Young-gun

 Kim Young-gun (Korean: 김영건; RR: Gim Yeonggeon, born 24 November 1984) is a South Korean para table tennis player.
 He has participated in four Summer Paralympic Games and has won twelve titles in Asian Para Table Tennis Championships.
 He is coached by Kim Byoung-young.
+He would win a gold medal at the 2024 Summer Paralympics in men's singles table tennis.

+Personal life

 His impairment came as a result of developing acute transverse myelitis in 1997.